 Pandemics have succeeded in spreading the plague to every major continent, with the possible exception of Australia.
 Unlike smallpox, the plague cannot be wiped out.
 It lives in millions of animals and on billions of the fleas that live on those animals.
 The plague is a disease of the desert, the steppes, the mountains, and the forest.

-In the U.S., an average of about seven cases per year has been reported during the last few decades.
+In the U.S., about seven cases per year have been reported during the last few decades.
 These cases are the mildest form of the illness, and they occur mostly in the Southwest.
 Prairie dogs and squirrels may be vulnerable to contracting the plague in some western states, such as New Mexico, Arizona, Colorado, Utah, and California.

 Outside the United States, about 1,000 to 2,000 cases of the plague are reported to the World Health Organization each year.
 The number of actual cases is probably much higher because many countries fail to diagnose and report the plague.
 The following countries have reported the most cases of humans infected with the plague since 1979 (in order of most reported cases): Tanzania, Vietnam, Zaire, Peru, Madagascar, Burma, Brazil, Uganda, China, and the U.S.